 The Michigan Prosperity Agenda is a monthly radio show that challenges listeners to help make Michigan a better place to live, work and play by creating vibrant and prosperous local communities.
-It has aired on News/Talk 760 WJR at 7 p.m. on the fourth Wednesday of each month since 2010.
+It has aired on News/Talk 760 WJR since 2010.

-THIS MONTH’S SHOW airs at 7 p.m.
-Nov 27 on News/Talk 760 WJR, and you can also listen now by clicking the links below.
-Listen as we talk to some of America’s premier journalists and community advocates who recently wrote about what is happening in Detroit to national audiences.
-Read more about the League's plan for Michigan cities here.
+THIS MONTH’S SHOW airs at 7 p.m., July 23, 2014 on News/Talk 760 WJR, and you can listen by clicking the links below.
+Listen as we talk about what we can do to make Michigan more immigrant-friendly.

 Dan Gilmartin, executive director and CEO of the Michigan Municipal League, explains that the Prosperity Agenda radio show is about challenging listeners to help make Michigan a better place to live, work and play.
 Gilmartin said having vibrant and prosperous local communities is a key factor.